MRPG The Infernal Court

 On completion of Phase IV, the players can board the boat and begin the river crossing.
 If they ussed the effect-kill to destroy the Boat Pilot, they will have to swim.

-Halfway across the river, players encounter The Serpent.
-The Serpent is pretty much exactly what it says on the tin, a large water snake that must be destroyed.
-This is a pretty straight ahead boss fight where you have to kill it to advance.
+Halfway across the river, players encounter The Serpent: a large water snake with the power to regenerate (and multiply) severed heads.
+This is a pretty straight boss fight where you have to kill it to advance.

 The serpent will also attack the boat.
 Players can repair the boat by picking up items that spawn in one location and moving them to the damage site.
 The boat can also be destroyed, at which point the players will have to fight the the Serpent from in the water.
 While swimming, mages can only use fast-cast spells and other players can only use ranged attacks, both by jumping momentarily out of the water and activating the attack.